Israel Borisovich Gusman: Death

-Gusman died in Nizhny Novgorod on January 29, 2003.
-He was buried there in the Bugrovsky cemetery.

-In June 2004, a memorial plaque to Gusman was installed on the wall of house No. 6 on Varvarskaya Street in Nizhny Novgorod.
-The opening ceremony was attended by G.P.
-Vishnevskaya, M.L.
-Rostropovich, Liliya Stepanovna Drozdova (People's Artist of the Russian Federation, Gusman's widow), artistic director of the Nizhny Novgorod Philharmonic Society O. N. Tomina and other well-known cultural figures of Nizhny Novgorod.
+Gusman died in Nizhny Novgorod on 29 January 2003.
+He was buried in the Bugrovsky cemetery.
+The ceremony was attended by Galina Vishnevskaya, Mstislav Rostropovich, Liliya Stepanovna Drozdova (People's Artist of the Russian Federation, Gusman's widow), artistic director of the Nizhny Novgorod Philharmonic Society O. N. Tomina and other well-known cultural figures of Nizhny Novgorod.

-The plaque is shaped in the form of an open piano and is made of black marble.
+In June 2004, a memorial plaque to Gusman was installed on the wall of No. 6 Varvarskaya Street in Nizhny Novgorod.
+The plaque takes the form of an open piano and is made of black marble.
 In the upper part of the board, against the background of the staff, there is a bust image of Gusman at the conductor's stand.
 Below, the text is carved in gold: "In this house from 1970 to 2003 there lived an outstanding conductor and musical figure, People's Artist of Russia, Honorary Citizen of the Nizhny Novgorod Region, Israel Borisovich Gusman."